co-DE-mon/UltraFlwr/README.md

     - Create the splits: python FedYOLO/data_partitioner/fed_split.py (configs)
 12. For federated training: `./scrips/run.sh`
 13. For testing and getting client-wise global and local scores: `python /FedYOLO/test/test.py`
+    - This automatically prints out tables in ultralytics style.

 ## To build Custom Dataset
 Follow the style of roboflow downloads as mentioned in above steps.